apache/incubator-seata/test-suite/seata-benchmark-cli/README.md

                                        Warmup duration in seconds (default: 0)
       --rollback-percentage=<rollbackPercentage>
-                                       Rollback percentage for fault injection (0-100, default: 2) --branches=<branches>            Number of branch transactions
+                                       Rollback percentage for fault injection (0-100, default: 2) --saga-fail-step=<sagaFailStep>  Restrict SAGA failure injection to one forward step: inventory, payment, or order.
+                                       The failure ratio is still controlled by --rollback-percentage.
+      --branches=<branches>            Number of branch transactions
                                        0 = empty mode (protocol overhead only)
                                        >=1 = real mode (actual execution)